DaveMielke/NBP/b2g/ui/b2g-ui-guide.rst

 first selected character, and pressing a cursor key in combination with the Forward key sets the last selected character.
 If either of these actions is performed while characters are already selected then the start or end of the selection is readjusted as requested.
+The sequence of selected characters may:

+* Span multiple lines.
+* Begin anywhere on its first line.
+* End anywhere on its last line.

-Pressing a cursor key in combination with the Space key scrolls the braille display such that the visible portion of the current line begins with that character.
+Pressing a cursor key in combination with the Space key scrolls the braille display to the right such that the visible portion of the current line begins with that character.

 North American Braille Computer Code
 ------------------------------------